What are the Average Storage Heating Costs in 2023? | Checkatrade

 How to use night storage heater controls

-Turn up the output whenever you’re at home and in need.
-The output tells the heater how quickly you want the heat to be released, so always consider how high you have it as you’ll use up all the heat and won’t have enough to last you throughout the day.
+The output tells the heater how quickly you want the heat to be released.
+Therefore, always consider how high you have it in the daytime to avoid using the stored heat too quickly, leaving you short during the evening.

 1. Turn the ‘output’ setting of your storage heater to ‘off’ before you go to bed